 For the pancakes:

-- Mix all ingredients.
-If it seems too thick, add milk a little at a time until it reaches a good "pancake batter" consistency.
+- Mix all ingredients in a large bowl.
+If it seems too thick, stir in milk a little at a time until it reaches a good "pancake batter" consistency.

 - Bring first four ingredients to a boil in a large pot.
-Once boiling, reduce to a simmer and stir constantly for 5 minutes.
+Once boiling, reduce to a simmer and whisk constantly for 5 minutes.
 Add baking soda and vanilla.
 Remove from stove and serve over pancakes, waffles or french toast.
-(The syrup will be thin-- this is normal.
+(The syrup will be thin– this is normal.
 After it cools off a bit it thickens up.
 Store any extra syrup in the fridge for later use.)

 - **The baking soda will make it boil high so make sure you use a large pot.***